Blue skate: Egg case

 Egg cases measure up to 25 cm long, excluding the horns, and 15 cm wide.
 They are covered in close-felted fibers and often wash up on the shore.

 Egg case hunts have been done throughout the general distribution of the common skate.
 In the British Isles, egg cases were found only in northern Scotland and the north of Ireland.
 In the 19th and 20th centuries, egg cases were seen along the entire British coastline in high numbers, but now they are found only in a few areas.

 Diet

-Like other skates, the common skate is a bottom feeder.
+Like other skates, the blue skate is a bottom feeder.
 Its diet consists of crustaceans, clams, oysters, snails, bristle worms, cephalopods, and small to medium-sized fish (such as sand eel, flatfish, monkfish, catsharks, spurdog, and other skates).
 The size of the individual can affect its diet.
 Larger ones eat larger things like fish.
 The bigger the skate is, the more food will be needed to sustain its large body size.
 The activity level determines how much it eats; the more active it is, the more it eats.
-The common skate does not feed only on creatures at the bottom of the ocean, as some do ascend to feed on mackerel, herring, and other pelagic fish, which are caught by rapidly moving up from the seabed to grab the prey.
+The blue skate does not feed only on creatures at the bottom of the ocean, as some do ascend to feed on mackerel, herring, and other pelagic fish, which are caught by rapidly moving up from the seabed to grab the prey.